mattrude/top-posts-pages/readme.txt

 The Top Posts & Pages Widget displays your sites most popular posts & pages according to the WordPress.com stats plugin.

+The Top Posts & Pages widget found on wordpress.com inspired this plugin, but this plugin allows more fine-tuning of what type of posts to show.

+This plugin is fully localized and a POT file is included.
+If you would like to help translate this plugin, please contact me.

 == Installation ==
 As with most WordPress plugins, there is two ways of installing this plugin.